Helping Reduce the Impact of Brexit on your Supply Chain

-Agility is a member of BIFA (British International Freight Association) & UKWA (United Kingdom Warehouse Association) operating as a freight forwarder, customs broker and logistics provider.
+Agility is a member of BIFA (British International Freight Association) and UKWA (United Kingdom Warehouse Association) operating as a freight forwarder, customs broker and logistics provider.

-Agility has representation at all the major airports/ ports in the UK & manages the customs clearance for thousands of shipments per annum.
+Agility has representation at all the major airports/ ports in the UK and manages the customs clearance for thousands of shipments per annum.

 Agility has representation through own or strategic partners in every EU country all with similar capabilities helping to provide continuity of service.

-Agility is an Authorised Economic Operator (AEO) which affords enhanced status for a variety of customs procedures helping to accelerated and or defer customs clearances at the borders.
+Agility is an Authorised Economic Operator (AEO) and is approved for customs simplifications.
+These approvals can support accelerated and or deferred customs clearances at the borders.

 Duty & tax

-Agility has a customer deferment facility for the payment of duty & taxes.
+Agility has a customer deferment facility for the payment of duty and taxes.